VirtualPlantLab/SkyDomes.jl/README.md

 # Sky

-**This package is in development!!
-Do not use in production!!**
+**This package is in development**

-Includes functions to compute:

-* Distribution of diffuse radiation over the sky dome following CIE standard

-* Solar zenith and azimuth angles based on the SPA algorithm (*work in progress*)

-* Solar irradiance on a clear sky based on report SAND2012-2389 (*to be developed*)
+Includes functions to compute clear sky solar radiation (direct and diffuse) and its distribution over the sky using different angular distribution models for the diffuse radiation.
+It is meant to be used in combination with VPL.jl.